jamiejamiebobamie/Tic-Tac-Toe-with-Q-Reinforcement-Learning/README.md

 ## Getting Started

 Clone the repo locally.
-In your terminal, navigate to the main folder of the cloned repo.

-In your terminal, type: "python3 play.py" without quotations to play the game.
+In your terminal, navigate to the main folder of the cloned repo and type: "python3 play.py" without quotations to play the game.

 ### Prerequisites